 STUDIO A RECORDING

 Hear your music in the most accurate room you’ve ever been in.
 Our Wes Lachot designed Studio A captures and presents sound truthfully for excellent recordings, greatly reducing time spent mixing and mastering.
 We offer digital recording in Studio A and B via Pro Tools HD 10/11, as well as analog recording through a Studer 2-inch tape machine via CLASP for fast, easy digital editing in Pro Tools.
 Eliminate every negative aspect of recording to analog tape but keep that warm, analog sound!
-Studio A offers nothing less than world-class recording.
+Studio A offers nothing less than world-class recording and mixing.

 STUDIO B RECORDING

 Studio B is not the typical “Pro Tools room”.
-Record tracks through an Avid ICON console to get your music ‘out of the box’ so it doesn’t sound made in a box!
+Record tracks through an SSL Matrix console to get your music ‘out of the box’ so it doesn’t sound made in a box!
 Designed and built from the ground up for accurate, high-quality sound recording and stacked with custom-built gear, you won’t find studio foam on the walls or any off-the-shelf equipment.
-We are proud of this “shrunken down version of studio A”!

 Tell us about your project via a Project Quote form online, or just give us a call at 727-449-8888.

 Need an amazing Pop/Rock mix?
 The absolute best value for your mixing dollar is right here at Clear Track!

 More about mixing: Mixing music professionally is a highly skilled art, and while the recording process is important, it’s the mixing engineer who adds the final touches to the artist’s vision.
 When you have all the separate tracks of the song recorded and would like a commercial release, professional mixing is necessary to blend the instruments together to achieve a good balance of your song elements and improve sound quality.
 A good mixing engineer can creatively control sound and uses his studio control room as his greatest tool when mixing.
 The Studio A control room was designed to be one of the best mixing rooms on the East Coast.